How to Raise Your Prices 🏷️

 3. Raise your prices or overcome customer objections.

 Want a few more examples of words that will help you raise your price?
 Visit a few websites we’ve written, and look for the 3 boxes right below the header.
-It works whether you’re a house cleaning service, a real estate agent, an asphalt company, or a marketing firm.
+It works whether you’re a house cleaning service, a business coach, an asphalt company, or a marketing firm.

 Topics